-All courses are 5 credit units per semester with the exception of Advisory and Enrichment which are 2.5 credits per semester.
-Enrichment is the only course in which students will be graded on a Pass/No Credit basis.
+All courses are 5 credit units per semester with the exception of Grad Portfolio Lab and 9th/10th grade Advisory which are 2.5 credits per semester.
+These courses are the only ones in which students will be graded on a Pass/No Credit basis.

-Students who earn an N.C or an NC for any semester, of any course will be required to make up that semester either during summer school or the subsequent school year with the exception of Enrichment.
+Students who earn an N.C or an NC for any semester, of any course will be required to make up that semester either during summer school or the subsequent school year with the exception of Advisory and Grad Profile Lab.